Time in the Danish Realm: Daylight saving time

-All of Greenland uses daylight saving time, except for the northeast coast.
-The transition dates are according to the European Union rules, except for the Thule Air Base which uses United States transition dates and where the below description is not valid.
+All of Greenland uses Daylight Saving Time, except for the northeast coast.
+The transition dates are according to the European Union rules, except for the Pituffik Space Base, which uses United States transition dates and for which the following description does not apply.

-Daylight saving time starts at 01:00 UTC on the last Sunday in March and ends same time on the last Sunday in October each year, simultaneously in all affected areas.
+DST starts at 01:00 UTC on the last Sunday in March and ends same time on the last Sunday in October each year in all affected areas.

-This means that in Denmark proper, the transition is at 02:00 local standard time (03:00 daylight saving time), and in the Faroe Islands one hour earlier.
-In most of Greenland the transition takes place at 22:00 local standard time on the day before (23:00 daylight saving time), four hours before Copenhagen.
+That means that in Denmark proper, the transition is at 02:00 Local Standard Time (03:00 Daylight Saving Time) and in the Faroe Islands one hour earlier.
+In most of Greenland, the transition takes place at 23:00 Local Standard Time on the day before (00:00 Daylight Saving Time).

 History

 The first time a common time was used in Denmark, was in 1890, when Copenhagen local time was used as railway time.
 This was GMT+0:50:20 from Greenwich.
 In 1890 this time was introduced as a standard time for Denmark.
-In 1894, Denmark connected to the international time zones, using Greenwich plus one hour.
+In 1893, Denmark adopted the "Act on the Determination of Time", to connect to the international time zones, using Greenwich plus one hour, which set the standard time in Denmark as noon when the sun is directly above 15°E, starting from 1 January 1894.
 This is the local time of eastern Bornholm, leaving 99.5% of the country west of the time meridian (15°E), which has triggered some sarcastic comments (changing from Copenhagen time to Gudhjem time).
 However all of the country is located east of Greenwich +00:30 (7.5°E).

-Daylight saving time was used in the years 1916, 1940, 1945-1948 and is used from 1980.
+Daylight saving time was used in the years 1916, 1940, 1945-1948 and is currently in use since 1980.

 The Faroe Islands introduced Greenwich Mean Time in 1908, and Iceland (then a Danish area) introduced GMT-01:00 at the same time (changed to GMT, permanent daylight saving time, in 1968).
 West Greenland introduced GMT-03:00 in 1916.
 Daylight saving time was introduced in the Faroe Islands in 1981.

+On 25 January 2023, Transport Minister, Thomas Danielsen made a proposal to overrule the 1893 law, with an act to set Danish standard time as UTC+1, with exceptions for Greenland and the Faroe Islands.

-Greenland will move the time zone forward one hour and cease seasonal clock changes in 25 March 2023, after that using UTC-02:00 year around.
+On 14 March 2023, the Folketing adopted the proposal with unanimous consent, and the proposal came in effect as law on 26 March 2023, at 2:00.
+Greenland moved the time zone forward one hour simultaneously (on 25 March 2023 local time), after that using UTC−02:00 as the standard time.